top of page

 1. Introduction

-2. Theoretical Framework and Literature Context
+2. Conceptual Foundations and Literature Context

-3. Applications in Tourism Management
+3. Strategic Applications of Digital Twins in Tourism

-3.1 Cultural Heritage Conservation
+3.1 Cultural Heritage Preservation and Interpretation

 3.2 Destination Planning and Scenario Simulation

-3.3 Visitor Experience Optimization
+3.3 Visitor Experience Personalization

-3.4 Environmental Monitoring and Sustainability
+3.4 Environmental Monitoring and Sustainability Management

-4.1 Technological Barriers
+4.1 Technological Infrastructure and Cost

-4.2 Data Privacy and Ethical Considerations
+4.2 Data Privacy and Ethical Governance

 4.3 Interoperability and Standardization

-4.4 Stakeholder Alignment and Governance
+4.4 Stakeholder Coordination and Institutional Readiness

 5. Future Directions